paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 ## 🏆 **Strategic Value for Solana Mobile Seeker**

-**Crisis Companion represents a unique opportunity for Solana Mobile to differentiate itself from competitors by offering life-saving technology as a default feature.**
+**Solana SOS represents a unique opportunity for Solana Mobile to differentiate itself from competitors by offering life-saving technology as a default feature.**

 ### **Competitive Advantage:**
 - **First Mobile Platform with Built-in Emergency Response**: No other mobile platform offers voice-activated emergency assistance as a default feature